 The Problem with Most Self-Defense for Women

-As Carolie Cunning writes at the Washingtonian,
+As Carolie Cunning writes in the Washingtonian,

 “Traditional self-defense tends to fall into one of two categories.
 The first is learning how to fight.
 The second is learning a list of rules that women are told to follow, most of which start with ‘never’: Never go out alone at night.
 Never drink at parties.
 Never wear revealing clothing.
 Never talk to strangers.”